shuciran/shuciran.github.io/_posts/18 Wireless/04 Wireless Attacks/2023-09-28-Attacking-WPA-Enterprise.md

 ### Basics
 - WPA Enterprise uses Extensible Authentication Protocol (EAP)
-- Authentication is done using a Remote Authentication Dial-In User Service (RADIUS)2 server.
+- Authentication is done using a Remote Authentication Dial-In User Service (RADIUS) server.
 - Authentication to a RADIUS server with most common EAP methods, requires the use of certificates on the server side at the very least.
 - It is common to use a username and password to authenticate, which could be tied to domain credentials.